Belton House, National Trust

 Opening: Belton House and the grounds are open for most of the year.
 For up to date opening times and dates please follow this link.

 Dog friendly?
 Dogs are welcome on a lead on the walks, but not in the sections where you pay to enter.

 Address: High Road Belton, Grantham NG32 2LW, Lincolnshire, England.
 Phone: 01476 566116

 Read our full review on Belton House.

-Category – Great Outdoors with indoor attractions – Suitable for all ages.
+Category – Historic House – Indoors and Outdoors – Suitable for all ages.

 *This post contains affiliate links